AI-ML-Dev/deep-learning-ai/README.md

 # DeepLearning.AI Short Courses

+## Learning Objectives

-Explore the series of [short courses](hhttps://learn.deeplearning.ai/) from DeepLearning.AI - but using the GitHub Codespaces + Jupyter Notebooks environment for the hands-on labs.
+Complete the series of [courses from DeepLearning.AI ](https://learn.deeplearning.ai/) to
+ - Get familiar with core concepts, tools & frameworks
+ - Validate usage of Github Codespaces - for completing all exercises
+ - Skill up on using Jupyter notebooks in Codespaces - for JS & Python
+ - Explore use of GitHub Copilot Chat - for creating explainers & exercises
+ - Apply insights to a _hack_ project - to validate learning in practice

 ## Short Courses

  1. [ ] [ChatGPT Prompt Engineering For Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) | _1 hr_
  1. [ ] [Building Systems with the ChatGPT API](https://www.deeplearning.ai/short-courses/building-systems-with-chatgpt/) | _1 hr_